violinmelody/PSPWave/README.md

 > [!NOTE]
 > Image mode is experimental.
 Unfortunately PSP supports only 60x34 images for XMB backgrounds - using any image of higher resolution will result in blurry background.
-> Use this mode only when you want to load custom made gradients & colour maps in external image editor.
+> Use this mode only when you want to load custom made gradients & colour maps made in external image editor.
+This allows for even more freedom.

 ### Editor